Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Implementation in

 \subsection{Example}

 We demonstrate step-by-step how to apply~\cref{imc-algo-main} and~\cref{imc-algo-fixed} to verify the CFA in~\cref{fig:even-cfa}.
 The ARG constructed by the \cpapa algorithm when $k=2$ is shown in~\cref{fig:example-imc}.
 In this figure, each abstract state is a tuple ${(\pc, (\as,\labs{}{},\pf,\blkf), \{\pc_4\mapsto i\})}$ of the abstract states of $\loccpa$, $\predcpa$, and $\boundscpa$.
-Note that every abstract state in the ARG has an abstraction formula $\as$ (the first element in an abstract state of Predicate CPA) equal to $\true$, because IMC does not compute an abstraction formula.
+Note that every abstract state in the ARG has an abstraction formula $\as$ (the first element in an abstract state of Predicate CPA) equal to $\true$ because IMC does not compute an abstraction formula.
 Instead, it relies on interpolants for the abstraction of program states.
-Abstract states whose predicate abstract state is an abstraction state are highlighted in gray.
-We use~$r$ to denote the return value of function~\texttt{nondet}.
+Abstract states whose predicate abstract state is an abstraction state (where the path formula is always reset to $\true$) are highlighted in gray.
+We use~$r$ to denote the returned value of the function~\texttt{nondet}.